Substitutions on compact alphabets: Existence of natural length functions and unique ergodicity

-Priebe-Frank and Sadun's notion of \emph{fusion tilings} allows for a generalised setting in which we can see that invariant measures on the geometric hull $(\Omega,\R)$ are in correspondence with sequences \((\mu_n)_{n=0}^\infty\) of elements in \(K'\) with \(T'\mu_n = \mu_{n-1}\).
-Thus, unique ergodicity of $(\Omega,\R)$ is equivalent to the existence of a unique sequence of \emph{volume-normalised} and \emph{transition-consistent} measures, which we define below.
-We show that a sufficient condition for this is strong power convergence of $T$ and irreducibility.
-We will see examples that demonstrate the subtle relation between eigenmeasures and invariant measures.
+Frank and Sadun's notion of \emph{fusion tilings} \cite{PFS:fusion-ILC} allows for a generalised setting in which we can see that invariant measures on the dynamical system $(\Omega,\R)$ are in one-to-one correspondence with sequences of \emph{volume-normalised} and \emph{transition-consistent} measures on the sets $\mathcal{P}_n$ of $n$-supertiles; see the discussion below for definitions.
+In this section, we recall this correspondence and we reformulate volume-normalisation and transition-consistency in our setting.
+With this, one can show that invariant measures are in one-to-one correspondence with sequences \((\mu^{ }_n)_{n=0}^\infty\) of elements in \(K'\) with \(T'\mu^{ }_n = \mu^{ }_{n-1}\), see Proposition~\ref{prop:fusion inv meas} below.

-This extends the classical result for primitive substitutions over finite alphabets and primitive fusion tilings with finite local complexity; see \cite[Cor.~3.12]{PFS:fusion-ILC}.
-Below, we recall some notions regarding fusion rules.
-We refer the reader to \cite{PFS:fusion,PFS:fusion-ILC} for the general fusion framework.
+This allows one to apply the results in the previous section to determine conditions for unique ergodicity.
+We show that a sufficient condition for this is strong power convergence of $T$ and irreducibility (which also guarantees the existence, uniqueness and strict positivity of \(\ell\)).
+This extends the classical result for primitive substitutions over finite alphabets.
+We recall some definitions below regarding the general fusion framework in \cite{PFS:fusion,PFS:fusion-ILC}.

+We assume that our substitution has natural length function \(\ell > 0\) with inflation factor \(\lambda = r > 1\).
+This defines geometric (labelled) prototiles, see Definition \ref{def: geometric hulls}.
+The set of these prototiles is denoted by \(\mathcal{P}_0\).
+Substitution naturally acts on prototiles; the \(n\)th iterate of substitution applied to the prototile associated to \(a \in \A\) has support \([0,r^n \ell(a)]\), where \(r^n \ell(a)\) is also the sum of lengths of the constituent prototiles (since \(\ell\) is a natural length function).
+Geometric substitution (also denoted by \(\sub\)) also acts on tiles, finite patches and tilings in the obvious way.